gumstix/yocto-manifest/README.md

     contain a .repo directory where files such as the manifest will be kept.
     ***
     **Note**
-    You can use the '-b' switch to specify the branch of the repository to use.
-We develop on the guareenteed to break 'dev' branch.
-The master branch should at least compile.
-The '-m' switch selects the manifest to use (default: 'default.xml').
-Our default.xml is designed to be stable as it 'pins' particular commits.
+    You can use the **-b** switch to specify the branch of the repository to use.
+We develop on the guaranteed-to-break *dev* branch.
+The *master* branch should at least compile.
+The **-m** switch selects the manifest file (default is *default.xml*).
+Our default.xml is designed to be stable as it *pins* particular commits.
 The current.xml tracks the head of all the manifest repositories.
     ***